<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 If you want to save money and be able to walk around the camps on your own timetable, it's pretty easy to take a train or bus from Krakow to Auschwitz.
 We'll go over the details of how to do that below.

-If you booked a tour, then this will already be taken care of for you (yay!).
-If you decided to do it on your own, you'll save money but will have to do some of your own planning.
-During the summer, the visitors who are not on tours are only allowed entry for the two hours between 8-10 am and then again after 4 pm.
+If you decide to DIY it, you'll save money but will have to do some planning.
+Summer is the busiest season, so during this time visitors who are not on tours are only allowed entry for the two hours between 8-10 AM and then again after 4 PM.
 And remember you still have to reserve your time online!
 And absolutely use this website for planning your transportation

 Train